All About Root Canal Therapy

 - Traumatic injury

 This can cause severe tooth pain and may initiate bone degeneration, tooth loss, and even more acute pain.

-In the earliest stages of this condition, Dr. Rao and Dr. Brikina will be able to save your tooth using a root canal.
+In the earliest stages of this condition, our doctors will be able to save your tooth using a root canal.
 Otherwise, it should be extracted and replaced with a prosthetic.

 Dr. Anna Kirakozova DDS, MS is a specialist in Endodontics, which means she completed advanced training in root canal therapy and associated procedures.

 Learn more about Dr. Anna and her root canal specialty training here.

 NO!
 With today’s advanced analgesics and technology, the entire process can be so comfortable that many patients doze off.

 Oftentimes, root canal therapy can be completed in a single appointment.